Owlr/project800RVS/index.md

         <button type="button" onclick="
     var hypoTest = prompt('What hypothesis would you like to test?') if (hypoTest == 'hypothesis one') {
-        alert ('Testing for Hypothesis 1 has been iniatiated.
-There is currently not enough data to support a valid conclusion.
-Please check back soon for the results!')
+        alert ('Hypothesis 1 has been proven true!')
         }">Test Hypothesis!</button>
     <br>
     <br>